StarkJohan/Balboa-GS-WiFi/README.md

 <img src="https://github.com/StarkJohan/Balboa-GS-WiFi/blob/main/extras/images/RJ45.jpg" width="200">

-For more info on the SZ suffix controller pinout and data format, see the <a href="https://github.com/MagnusPer/Balboa-GS510SZ">MagnusPer</a> repo.
+For more info on the SZ suffix controller pinout and data format, see the <a href="https://github.com/MagnusPer/Balboa-GS510SZ">MagnusPer</a> repo and for D suffix controllers the <a href="https://github.com/Shuraxxx/-Balboa-GS523DZ-with-panel-VL801D-DeluxeSerie--MQTT">Shuraxxx</a> repo.

 ### Button data
 The four buttons of the Z suffix displays are indicated by a short high pulse on the respective pins as noted in the table.